 Referring to Figure 1, a schematic diagram (100) illustrates an embodiment of the described method and system.
 A first camera (110) may capture and provide multiple surface images (111-113).
 A second camera (120) may capture and provide a reference image (121).
 The multiple surface images (111-113) may be mosaicked to provide a high resolution image covering an area.
 Figure 1 shows a simplified arrangement of only three surface images (111-113), in reality there would be in the order of thousands of surface images covering an equivalent area of a reference image (121).

 The multiple surface images (111-113) may be radiometrically corrected by an image correction system (130) by reference to the reference image (121).
 The reference image (121) may cover substantially the same area as the mosaicked multiple surface images (111-113) and may have been captured at substantially the same time.
-The reference image (121) has surface reflectance for each pixel of the reference image (121) corrected for atmospheric and bidirectional reflectance distribution function (BRDF) effects.
+The reference image (121) has surface reflectance for each pixel of the reference image (121).

 Referring to Figure 2, a flow diagram (200) shows an example embodiment of the described method for generating radiometrically corrected surface images.
 Figure 2 shows an overview of the method which is explained in more detail below.